OkodiMiebiEdward/MakachiInventoryAPI/README.md

 # 🔗 Makachi Inventory API

 **Secure, scalable backend for inventory management.**
 Makachi Inventory API is a RESTful backend service built with ASP.NET Core, designed to power the Makachi Inventory UI.
-It provides endpoints for managing products, categories, and users — with built-in authentication to ensure secure access across the system.
+It provides endpoints for managing products, categories, and users with built-in authentication to ensure secure access across the system.

 ## 🧩 Project Purpose

-This API serves as the backend for Makachi Global Enterprise’s inventory management system.
+This API serves as the backend for Makachi inventory management system.
 It handles business logic, data persistence, and secure communication with the frontend UI.

 ## 🛠️ Tech Stack